SAP-samples/xsa-cap-migration/README.md

      Entity BusinessPartner {}
      ```
      **Note:** Technical configurations of Row store: Since we are converting the temporary table to table, by default it will be stored as a column table so we can remove the row store.
 Technical configurations of Column store: Its default so it can also be removed.
-  4. Open the undeploy.json file in the db folder and update it to undeploy all the hdbcds database artifacts and replace them with .hdbtable database artifacts like this:

-     ```
-     [
-        "src/gen/*.hdbcds"
-     ]
-     ```

   5. Build the CAP Application by running the command `cds build --production`.
 This will generate the db artifacts with the hdbtable format.
   6. Deploy the CAP db module to the SAP HANA 2.0 HDI container.
 The deployment can be done either by using the [SAP HDI Deployer](https://www.npmjs.com/package/@sap/hdi-deploy) or by using the MTA.